 It drizzled and showered a bit while I was wondering through the palace and I unfortunately had no umbrella and had to spontaneously seek some shelter under whatever gate or building nearby.
 I spent most of my time at the Citadel because it poured cats and dogs later on so I didn’t get to see all of Hue as I wanted. 😦

 It’s located on the outskirts of the city so it’s a great opportunity for you to rent a bike or motorbike from your hotel.
 I would recommend renting it from where you are staying because they will offer you honest prices.
 Elsewhere might give you some inflated prices because you’re a foreigner (In the eyes of locals, you are as rich as Bill Gates).

 Emperor Tự Đức designed it himself while in preparation for whenever his grand burial would come.
 It’s definitely more impressive than Ho Chi Minh’s mausoleum.
 The emperor really included everything–a tiny island used for hunting, a pavilion for his quality time with concubines, his personal temple for people to worship him, a throne, a theater, and many more.
-It felt a bit like his bachelor pad, although he was married (royal marriages, ya know).
+It felt a bit like his bachelor pad for his concubines.
 One or two hours exploring here would be enough.

 3. Thien Mu Pagoda

 Aside from the Imperial Palace, Thien Mu Pagoda is the other significant symbol of the city.
 Thien means “God” and Mu means “Old Lady.”
 It’s a very natural scenic landscape with many young monks roaming around doing daily duties or training since they are the caretakers for the temple.
 During the spring, the entire land is blooming with flowers and other beautiful types of fora.
 It’s not in the center of the city so you’ll have to drive around 5 km with your bike or motorbike from the center or use a taxi/uber.